CarlosUriass/CarlosUriass/README.md

-Hey there! 👋 I'm Carlos Urias, a dedicated student on a mission to conquer the world of Software Engineering and Computer Science. 🌐 I firmly believe that continuous learning is the 🔑 to success in the digital age.
+Hey there! 👋 I'm Carlos Urias, a dedicated student on a mission to conquer the world of Software Engineering and Computer Science. 🌐

 Throughout my academic journey, I've dived deep into the intricacies of the software and computing world, always hungry for knowledge and new experiences. 🧠 My philosophy centers around lifelong learning, and I'm convinced that education is a powerful tool for change.